Structure and statistical organization of the stationary state of the Oslo model: Counting the paths

-Conversely, there is a \emph{minimal toppling domain} $\domain_{\min}$ which obviously corresponds to the transition to $M_L:=\zcfg{2^L}$, the first configuration reached from $a_1M_L$.
+Conversely, there is a \emph{minimal toppling domain} $\domain[\min]$ which obviously corresponds to the transition to $\zcfg{2_L}$, the first configuration reached from $a_1\zcfg{2_L}$.

-The existence of the maximal toppling domain invite to consider all paths as all the possible colorings on $\domain_{\max}$.
-However, we do not know to which $r\in\recur$ a given coloring $c$ is legal.
-Remark that if the path do not execute all instructions of a coloring on $\domain_{\max}$, then all instructions left can be factorised considering all the possible colorings on this part.
+The existence of the maximal toppling domain invites to consider not only all paths, but directly all the possible colorings on $\domain[\max]$.
+We will proof this intuitive result in the Proposition \ref{prop:1 to 1 col and legal path}.
+For the moment we do not know if a coloring $S$ leads to a legal path, and, if so, to which $r\in\recur$ the generated stabilizing odometer leads to.
+We derive hereafter a necessary, yet not sufficient, condition in this direction.

-We continue giving a necessary, yet not sufficient, condition for a coloring to be legal for $r$.